uncodedlb/waprolb/_posts/2017-03-21-Meetup-Mar.md

 {% if page.venue_image %}![monthly promotional picture]({{ base.url }}{{ page.venue_image }}){% endif %}

-We had a great meetup in January and hoping for more good times & sharing at Gunn-Jerkins (near Long Beach Airport).
-I'm still putting together details for this month... more info posted soon!
-But I could use your help and input as we continue to work out details for presentations, venues, topics, etc. If you or someone you know would like to come share about App or Web development either this month or in the future, please contact us: [www.waprorlb.org/contact/](/contact)
+... more info posted soon!
+As always, I could use your help and input as we continue to work out details for presentations, venues, topics, etc. If you or someone you know would like to come share about App or Web development either this month or in the future, please contact us: [www.waprorlb.org/contact/](/contact)

 With your suggestions we'll continue to improve the WAPRO format in 2017\.
 Our goals are to entice locals and guests to come share and inspire with best practices, interesting and/or fun projects, and cool tech tricks.

-**Upcoming meetup dates:** ☃ 2/23 ⛵ 3/21 🌷 4/20 🌤 5/16 ⛵ 6/22
+**Upcoming meetup dates:** ⛵ 3/21 🌷 4/20 🌤 5/16 ⛵ 6/22

 <!--more-->